VertebrateResequencing/wr/.docs/nextflowdsl/prompt.md

 ## Requirements

-Instead, we want to be able to natively parse (pure Go) both versions of the Nextflow DSL (original and DSL 2) along with Nextflow config files and translate these into something that ultimately adds commands with appropriate resource reservations, identifiers, limits and dependencies etc. to wr's normal queue.
+Instead, we want to be able to natively parse (pure Go) Nextflow DSL 2 along with Nextflow config files and translate these into something that ultimately adds commands with appropriate resource reservations, identifiers, limits and dependencies etc. to wr's normal queue.
 Without the use of any intermediate files on disk.